 Generate two salts

-and store them in plaintext. -
+s1ands2and store them in plaintext. -

 Compute

-and store this value.
+pbkdf2(password, s1)and store this value.
 This will be the password hash you use to compare against for future authentication attempts. -

 Compute

-and store this value. -
+pbkdf2(password, s2) xor kand store this value. -

 When the random key

-against the value computed in step 4.
+kis required for encrypting or decrypting data, simplyxorthe value ofpbkdf2(password, s2)against the value computed in step 4.

-The advantage of this scheme is that the encryption key k
+The advantage of this scheme is that the encryption key k is not tied to the

 password.
 This means that passwords can be changed without re-encrypting